roadtocode4u/spaceship/docs/python-programming/07-tuple/07-tuple.md

 **Example explanation :**

-In above the example, we create the myBasket `tuple` and in that `tuple` store multiple data.
-We convert the myBasket `tuple` into `list` so, in the 2nd line create one variable `listmyBasket` and store the list of myBasket `tuple`.
-In the 3rd line listmyBasket variable will be the update list, and update the 0 index element and change to `Cherry` mybasket.
-We are again the listmyBasket list convert into a `tuple` and stored in the myBasket `tuple`.
-In the last line, we print this myBasketlist `tuple`.
+In the above example, In the 1st line we can create first variable and the name of that variable is `myBasket`.
+In this variable, we store the tuple of items `('Apple','Banana','Grapes','Apple')`.
+In the 2nd line we can create a second variable and the name of that variable is `listmyBasket` and store the list of `myBasket` tuple.
+In the 3rd line `listmyBasket` variable will be the update list, and update the `[0] index` element which is `Apple` to `Cherry` in the `myBasket` variable.
+We can again the `listmyBasket` list convert into a tuple and store it in the `myBasket` tuple.
+In 5th line we can print the value of that variable.

 ### Index Position

-Index position returns the index of the items in the tuples.
+Index position returns the `index` of the items in the tuples.

 **Syntax :**